-Back in November 2015 the Crystal Palace FC Foundation teamed up with the Prince’s Trust to promote football championing change.
+Back in November 2015 the Palace for Life Foundation teamed up with the Prince’s Trust to promote football championing change.
 Both Frazier Campbell And John Salako joined the Foundation and Trust to celebrate the role of football in changing lives

-Twenty young people who had recently been a part of the Prince’s Trust Football Initiative, delivered by the Crystal Palace FC Foundation, were greeted by Eagles legends, both past and present, at a celebratory event held at Selhurst Park.
+Twenty young people who had recently been a part of the Prince’s Trust Football Initiative, delivered by the Palace for Life Foundation, were greeted by Eagles legends, both past and present, at a celebratory event held at Selhurst Park.

 The event marked the 18th anniversary of the Prince’s Trust Football Initiative, which has successfully supported over 25,000 young people since its inception in 1997.